HMS Birmingham (C19): Postwar career

 In 1948 Birmingham was transferred to the South Atlantic Command.
-On January 4, 1947, she embarked the departing governor of Burma on its independence.
+On 4 January 1947, she embarked the departing governor of Burma on its independence.
 She served in the East Indies Fleet with the 4th Cruiser Squadron between 1949 and 1950.
 During 1950 and 1952 Birmingham underwent a modernisation, receiving new bridgework, a lattice foremast and air conditioning rendering her suitable for service in the Far East.
 To control the 4" A/A armament, she was given 2 – Mk 6 high angle directors at the corners of the former aircraft hangar.
 Her armament now consisted of 9 (3x3) 6 inch guns, 16 (4x4) 4 inch guns and 18 (6x2 & 6x1) Bofors 40 mm gun.
 This was her last modernisation as she was considered to be too old to justify any major modernisation.
 After this refit she was transferred to the Far East Fleet, where she was a member of the 5th Cruiser Squadron.
 She became involved in the Korean War where she expended 1,051 six-inch shells.
 In June 1952 as the Panmunjom (Korea) negotiations moved belatedly towards an armistice, Birmingham, along with the cruiser Newcastle and two frigates, supported American landing craft evacuating thousands of friendly Koreans from islands off the north-west coast.
 An armistice was finally reached in June 1953.
 In June 1954, Birmingham returned home from the Far East.

 In 1955 Birmingham was transferred to the Mediterranean Fleet, where she was the flagship of the 1st Cruiser Squadron.
 The 1956 film The Baby and the Battleship was filmed aboard her.
 During the same year she was in the Mediterranean, Birmingham also took part in the film Battle of the River Plate starring Anthony Quayle and Peter Finch.
 The visible presence in the wardroom of a full-frontal painted nude, The Bane, painted in 1931 by Birmingham artist Bernard Fleetwood-Walker and loaned to the ship by Birmingham Museum and Art Gallery, caused some discussion at the Cannes Film Festival of 1957.

-In June 1957, she was one of seven warships involved in an exercise off the Turkish Black Sea ports under the Commander in Chief of the Mediterranean Fleet, Admiral Sir Ralph Edwards. the exercises led to a strong protest from the Soviet government.
-In May 1959 whilst operating off Malta, Birmingham was involved in a collision with the destroyer Delight which caused the deaths of two sailors who were overcome by fumes while inspecting areas below the Birmingham's waterline for damage.
+In June 1957, she was one of seven warships involved in an exercise off the Turkish Black Sea ports under the Commander in Chief of the Mediterranean Fleet, Admiral Sir Ralph Edwards — the exercises led to a strong protest from the Soviet government.
+In May 1959 whilst operating off Malta, Birmingham was involved in a collision with the destroyer Delight which caused the deaths of two sailors who were overcome by fumes while inspecting areas below Birmingham's waterline for damage.